dtk/dtk-getting-started-examples/example-services/spark/scenarios/02_InteractingWithSparkService/01_SparkServiceWebAndSshAccess.md

 ```
 ## SSH Access
-If the user wants to ssh into a node, he or she can either use the node's host address as shown above, making sure that port 22 is open or can directly ssh into the node after copying the the ssh pem file to the machine with the dtk client.
+If the user wants to ssh into a node, he or she can either use the node's host address as shown above, making sure that port 22 is open or can directly ssh into the node from the DTK shell fter copying the the ssh pem file to the machine with the dtk client.
 In this example we assume that the user is logged in as 'user1' when accessing the DTK shell.
 The user should copy the pem to location
 ```
 /home/user1/dtk/dtk.pem
 ```